Apple M1 Microarchitecture Research by Dougall Johnson

-This is an early attempt at microarchitecture documentation for the CPU in the Apple M1, inspired by and building on the amazing work of Andreas Abel, Andrei Frumusanu, @Veedrac, Travis Downs, Henry Wong and Agner Fog.
+This is an attempt at microarchitecture documentation for the CPU in the Apple M1, inspired by and building on the amazing work of Andreas Abel, Andrei Frumusanu, @Veedrac, Travis Downs, Henry Wong, Agner Fog and Maynard Handley.
 This documentation is my best effort, but it is based on black-box reverse engineering, and there are definitely mistakes.
 No warranty of any kind (and not just as a legal technicality).
 To make it easier to verify the information and/or identify such errors, entries in the instruction tables link to the experiments and results (~35k tables of counter values).

 Firestorm is the high-performance microarchitecture used by the four P-cores in the M1.